Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 "We recognise that diversity and inclusion needs to be core to our firm's culture and values and everything we do as a business because it fosters an inclusive workplace where everyone feels they belong.
 It helps us to connect with, support and learn from our clients and suppliers.
 It provides a way for us to engage with and represent the communities we are part of and to create a more inclusive and equitable profession." – Andy Stylianou, chair at Gowling WLG

-Under the Equality Act 2010, there are a number of protected characteristics which are illegal to discriminate against.
+Under the Equality Act 2010, there are a number of protected characteristics that are illegal to discriminate against.
 These are:

-Therefore, it is crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion within the legal profession.
+Therefore, it’s crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion (D&I) within the legal profession.

-In March 2020, the Solicitors Regulation Authority published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
+In April 2022, the Solicitors Regulation Authority (SRA) published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
 The findings confirm that, despite the commitments made by law firms in recent years, the legal profession still has a significant way to go.